ServiceWeaver/weaver/website/docs.md

 )

 func main() {
-    if err := weaver.Run(context.Background(), serve); err != nil {
+    if err := weaver.Run(context.Background()); err != nil {
         log.Fatal(err)
     }
 }

 // app is the main component of the application. weaver.Run creates
-// it and passes it to serve.
-type app struct{
+// it and calls its Main method. type app struct{
     weaver.Implements[weaver.Main]
 }

-// serve is called by weaver.Run and contains the body of the application. func serve(context.Context, *app) error {
+// Main is called by weaver.Run and contains the body of the application. func (*app) Main(context.Context) error {
     fmt.Println("Hello")
     return nil
 }
 ```

-`weaver.Run(...)` initializes and runs the Service Weaver application.
+`weaver.Run` initializes and runs the Service Weaver application.
 In
-particular, `weaver.Run` finds the main component, creates it, and passes it to
+particular, `weaver.Run` finds the main component, creates it, and calls its
-a supplied function.
+Main method.
 In this example,`app` is the main component since it
 contains a `weaver.Implements[weaver.Main]` field.

 Before we build and run the app, we need to run Service Weaver's code generator,